 In celebration of International Women's Day, All-About-Psychology.Com presents a showcase of some of the most eminent women in the history of psychology.
 Many thanks to Dr. Michelle Lee for the inspiration.

-As this is just a small selection of the countless women whose achievements in psychology deserved to be recognized, please use the comments box at the bottom of this page to leave details of other women you would like to see included here.
+As this is just a small selection of the countless women whose achievements in psychology deserved to be recognized, please use the comments box at the bottom of this page to leave details of other women you would like to see featured here.

 An eminent biologist and sensory physiologist, Mathilde Hertz was also a pioneer in the field of comparative psychology whose work in this area helped establish the psychological study of animal behavior as a distinct field of research.
 During a short but very productive career Hertz published over thirty articles, the most influential of which drew upon Gestalt principles in the study of animal perception.